ScottyChoc/javascript-exercises/README.md

 # JavaScript Exercises

-Wrangling all of my JavaScript into 1 repo
+Wrangling all of my JavaScript exercises into 1 repo.